 A three-time world champion coxswain for the men’s eight in 2002, 2003 and 2007, Price had his first international experience at the 1999 Pan American Games in Winnipeg.
 He also coxed the eight to bronze at the 2011 World Championships and has four world championship bronze medals in the coxed pair.

 After taking a break from the sport following the Beijing Games, Price returned to competition in 2011 after being a motivational speaker for two years.
-Price is a cancer survivor who suffered from acute lymphoblastic leukemia as a child and his growth was stunted due to heavy chemotherapy treatment during developmental years.
+Now retired, Price is a cancer survivor who suffered from acute lymphoblastic leukemia as a child and his growth was stunted due to heavy chemotherapy treatment during developmental years.

 Beijing 2008 Men’s Eight